chtorr/go-tensorflow-realtime-object-detection/README.md

 * The models are available at https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md.
 * This project uses the awesome Pixel to display things,

+## Performance
-On a 2015 Macbook Pro using the SSD mobilenet model and CPU-only inference I can get ~8 FPS, compiling Tensorflow from source with AVX2 support I can get ~11 FPS, and customizing the stock models to have a high score_threshold gets ~14 FPS.
+On a 2015 Macbook Pro using the SSD mobilenet model and CPU-only inference I can get ~8 FPS

+Compiling Tensorflow from source with AVX2 support I can get ~11 FPS.

+Customizing the stock models to have a high score_threshold gets ~14 FPS.

 ## Installation